-When is Carpal Tunnel Syndrome a Workplace Injury?
+When is Carpal Tunnel Syndrome a Worker’s Comp Injury?

 - data entry typing;

-- loading dock workers, gripping and moving containers;
+- loading dock workers grip and move containers;

-- assembly line workers, whether it is squeezing the trigger at the auto plant or plucking chickens at the yard.
+- assembly line workers squeeze the trigger at the auto plant, or pluck chickens at the yard.

 Your activities outside of work may also contribute to this injury.
 I have seen doctors state that recreational activities such as playing the piano or bouncing up and down on a motorcycle is the prevailing factor in causing my client’s Carpal Tunnel Syndrome.

 What happens if the injury is work-related?

 As with most injuries, surgery is the last resort.
 Many doctors first prescribe rest, and then physical therapy.
 The surgical option is a Carpal Tunnel Release.
 This surgery is done in the office, and involves snipping the ligament which crosses over the carpal tunnel.
 Typically there is 2 weeks off work and then some physical therapy.

 Benefits available in Carpal Tunnel Worker’s Compensation claims

 - Medical bills, including physical therapy are paid in full by worker’s compensation insurance.
 You will not have any co-pay or deductible amount.